 Written by: Nurudeen Tijani

-What causes tendonitis in weight lifters and gymgoers, and why does it happen?
 The root causes of this condition are:

 Chronic inflammation is a state where the inflammatory process that allows the body to heal is not working.
 When left untreated, this condition breaks down the body.
-Athletes, gymgoers, and weight lifters with chronic inflammation experience the following:

-To support the joint, the muscle surrounding the joint shorten, tighten up and form knots.
-The muscle gets restricted and becomes dysfunctional.
 Tight muscles pull and put tension on the tendons and joints.
 As a result, it inflames the tendons and creates inflammation in the body, which leads to more pain.
-Athletes and weight lifters with dysfunctional and restricted muscles experience:

 Restricted muscles pull tighter on the joints.
 Over time, this causes the joints to move out of their normal position.
 This condition is known as a subluxation, and it can affect the joints and nervous system in the body, leading to pain.
 The misaligned joints can stretch and choke the nerves, leading to sharp nerve pain in the body.

-Conventional tendonitis remedies include joint supplements, painkillers (NSAIDs), physical therapy, braces, straps, sleeves, kinesiology tape, oils, creams, "ice and rest."
-As someone who struggled with chronic tendonitis from lifting weights, I've tried the usual conventional treatments during my search to fix this problem.
+Conventional remedies include joint supplements, painkillers (NSAIDs), physical therapy, braces, straps, sleeves, kinesiology tape, oils, creams, "ice and rest."

-Are conventional remedies the best treatment for tendonitis?
-In my research and 8 years of professional experience as a trainer and bodybuilder, I found conventional remedies produced little-to-no relief for tendonitis.
+In my research and 10 years of experience as a trainer and bodybuilder, I found these remedies produced barely any relief for tendon injuries.

-Conventional treatments are ineffective because they can only relieve tendonitis symptoms, not the root cause of weightlifting tendonitis.
-As a result, the tendonitis does not heal and often comes back.
+Conventional treatments are ineffective because they can only relieve symptoms, not the root cause of the condition.
+As a result, the injury does not heal and often comes back.
 If you are anything like me and have tried these solutions, I am sure you can relate.
-The following is a list of typical solutions for tendonitis treatments, as well as their pros and cons.

 Anti-Inflammatory Gel, Joint Supplement, Pain Killers, Sports Tape and Knee Sleeves for Joint Aches.

-Pro: Nonsteroidal anti-inflammatory drugs (NSAIDs) or painkillers are another popular tendonitis treatment option.
+Pro: Nonsteroidal anti-inflammatory drugs (NSAIDs) or painkillers are another popular treatment option.
 They help reduce acute inflammation in the body.
 By reducing inflammation, NSAIDs temporarily reduce pain in the body and joints.

 Pro: A cortisone shot is a steroid medication injected into the problem joint.
 The steroid provides relief by temporarily suppressing inflammatory pain in the affected joints.
 The relief from a cortisone shot usually lasts for six weeks to six months.

-Most topical tendonitis relief options like pain relief oils, creams, sprays, and gels contain MSM or other anti-inflammatory medications.
+Most topical relief options like pain relief oils, creams, sprays, and gels contain MSM or other anti-inflammatory medications.

-Unlike tendonitis (i.e. inflamed tendon that creates pain), tendinosis is the degeneration of tendon collagen.
-Tendinosis results in the loss of strength in the tendon and often lead to tendon rupture.
+Pro: Strength therapy is an essential aspect of tendinosis treatment.
+Tendinosis is the degeneration of tendon collagen.
+Tendinosis results in the loss of strength in the tendon and often leads to tendon rupture.
+Therapy is required to heal injured tendons and regain full strength for maximum athletic performance.

 Con: When used out of step (often the case), physical therapy can be a waste of time for most people.
 Before treating tendinosis pain with strengthening exercises, it is necessary to fix chronic inflammation and muscle restriction created by weight training.